Byewokko/accentless-parsing/README.md

 # accentless-parsing
 Observing the impact of deaccenting input text on parsing accuracy.
-A project for R&amp;D course at Uppsala University.
+A project for NLP R&amp;D course at Uppsala University.